 Occupational injuries are calculated according to operational scope.
 Data from companies wholly or partly owned by DONG Energy and where DONG Energy is responsible for safety are included.
 Occupational injuries and lost time injuries are calculated for both our own employees and suppliers.
 Data from Danish and foreign locations are recognised.
 A lost time injury is defined as an injury that results in incapacity for work of one or more calendar days in addition to the day of the incident.
 The lost time injury frequency is calculated as the number of lost time injuries per one million hours worked.
-The number of hours worked is based on 1,667 working hours annually per full-time employee and monthly records of the number of employees converted to full-time employees.
+The number of hours worked is based on 1,667 working hours annually per full-time employees.
 For suppliers, the actual number of hours worked is recognised on the basis of data provided by the supplier, access control systems at locations or estimates.